TaurVil/VilgalysFogel_Amboseli_admixture/07_landscape-of-introgression/README.md

 ## Landscape of introgression

-In other parts of this Github (Sections 5 & 6), we show that genomic features are related to the extent of introgressed anubis ancestry in the Amboseli baboons.
+In other parts of this code repository (Sections 5 & 6), we show that genomic features are related to the extent of introgressed anubis ancestry in the Amboseli baboons.
 Here, we take this a step further and ask how much of the total variation in introgressed anubis ancestry can be predicted from genomic features (Section 07.1) using a machine learning approach (elastic net regression).
 We also ask whether these same genomic features can be used to predict the change in introgressed anubis ancestry over time (Section 07.2)

 #### 07.1: using glmnet to predict anubis introgression across the genome

-This sub folder contains the data, scripts, and results of using machine learning approaches (elastic net regression using glmnet) to test how much of the total variation in introgressed anubis ancestry can be predicted using genomic features.
+This subfolder contains the data, scripts, and results of using glmnet to test how much of the total variation in introgressed anubis ancestry can be predicted using genomic features (elastic net regression using glmnet: Hastie & Qian 2014 _Glmnet vignette_).
 We note that several features in our dataset are correlated with one another; thus the predictors used produce the best predictive power but it is difficult to interpret which correlated variable directly drives the patterns we observe.

 ```console
 ## step 1: integrate genomic features matrix